mdn/content/files/en-us/web/javascript/reference/errors/bad_super_call/index.md

 The `super()` call is used to invoke the base constructor of a derived class, so the base class can initialize the {{jsxref("Operators/this", "this")}} object.
 Using it anywhere else doesn't make sense.

-Note that `super()` can be defined in a function, as long as that function is nested within the constructor.
-However, this function must be then immediately called within the constructor and can't be deferred to be called later, because `super()` must be called exactly once before the constructor returns and cannot be called more than once.
+`super()` can also be defined in an arrow function that's nested within the constructor.
+However, it cannot be defined in any other kind of function.

 ## Examples